 Many highly polarized beliefs are rooted in utilitarian and deontological values, and thus are especially important when considering belief change (Tseng, 2021).
-For example, during the COVID-19 pandemic, healthcare professionals were forced to adopt utilitarian policies (e.g., mandatory vaccination), which many found unacceptable.
+For example, during the COVID-19 pandemic, healthcare professionals were forced to adopt utilitarian policies (e.g., mandatory vaccination, mandated isolation), which many found unacceptable.
 This has resulted in ‘moral injury’ arising from the conflict between individual deontological moral judgement and organization/country level utilitarian moral judgements (Akram, 2021).
+In the UK during the pandemic, the government traded off dignity and togetherness (a deontological value) for increased safety and reduced burden of disease (a utilitarian value), however, this resulted in significant ‘moral injury’ when doctors were forced to let patients die alone without seeing their families due to COVID-19 ‘no vistors allowed’ policies.
 In another context, arguments for the use of capital punishment are often based on deontological/utilitarian reasoning (Steiker, 2006).
 A deontological argument would be that killing an innocent is never an acceptable trade-off, thus the death penalty is unacceptable.
 Alternatively, that if the death penalty can prevent—through incapacitation of the offender or general deterrence—the loss to murder of even one innocent life, then it is a morally justified (or even required) penal response (e.g., any numbers of killers should die, if it saves one innocent).
 Conversely, a utilitarian argument would be that since the death penalty is a waste of resource (monetary cost), it is morally unjust to use it.

 Social Consensus